-Administration & Finance Committee regularly scheduled meetings shall be held the third Tuesday of each month at 7:00 p.m.
+Administration & Finance Committee regularly scheduled meetings shall be held the fourth Tuesday of each month following the Park Board meeting agenda item "Recess".

 This committee is to present recommendations to the Board that are consistent with the District's mission statement as it relates to financial personnel, policy, and other administrative issues.
 In order to develop recommendations, the committee provides direction to staff in gathering community input, researching alternatives, evaluating alternatives, reviewing proposals and monitoring results.
 Committee involvement includes, but is not limited to: